mathworks-robotics/deep-learning-for-object-detection-yolov2/README.md

 ## SetUp

+1. Clone the repository.
+2. Launch Deeplearningforobjectdetection.prj to set-up the project environment.
-1. Download all the files and folders from this repository.
+3. Download the data from this google drive folder : https://drive.google.com/drive/u/1/folders/1bhohhPoZy03ffbM_rl8ZUPSvJ5py8rM-
-2. Run ***addFilestoPath.m*** to add all folders and files to the current path
-3. Run ***adjustGroundTruthPaths.m*** to change the ground truth data objects' source path if path issues occur
+4. The first time you run this example, edit appropriately and run ***adjustGroundTruthPaths.m*** to adjust the ground truth data objects' source path for your computer.
+Instructions on the edits needed are in the code file.

 ## Folder Structure